Physics-Informed Deep B-Spline Networks: Ablation Experiments

 \subsection{B-spline Derivatives}

 In this section, we show that the analytical formula in~\eqref{eq:b-spline_derivatives} can produce fast and accurate calculation of B-spline derivatives.
 Fig.~\ref{fig:bs_derivatives} shows the derivatives from B-spline analytical formula and finite difference for the 2D space $[-10, 2] \times [0, 10]$ with the number of control point $\ell_1 = \ell_2 = 15$.
 The control points are generated randomly on the 2D space, and the derivatives are evaluated at mesh grids with $N_1 = N_2 = 100$.
 We can see that the derivatives generated from B-spline formulas match well with the ones from finite difference, except for the boundary where finite difference is not accurate due to the lack of neighboring data points.
+Note that since there is no fitting involved, the B-spline derivatives are the ground truth values.
+This illustrates the advantages of using B-spline analytical derivatives over finite difference during physics-informed training.

+We further consider a case where the surface is approximated by B-splines.
+Specifically, we consider the following 2D surface defined on $[-1, 1] \times [0, 1]$,

+where the ground truth gradients and Hessians can be obtained.
+We fit a B-spline surface with the number of control point $\ell_1 = \ell_2 = 20$ and order $d = 4$.
+Fig.~\ref{fig:bs_derivatives_fitting} shows the derivatives from B-spline analytical formula and finite difference and Table~\ref{tab:derivative_time_and_error} shows the computation time and errors.
+The derivatives are evaluated at mesh grids with $N_1 = N_2 = 100$.
+We can see that the derivatives generated from B-spline formulas are in general more accurate than finite difference, in this case even if the B-spline surface is approximating the ground truth surface, and the finite difference uses the ground truth data value.